Terms of business

 The Company shall be entitled to remuneration for the provision of the Services in accordance with the Scale of Fees in force from time to time or as specifically agreed with the Customer in addition to the reimbursement of proper expenses.

-In addition, a disbursement charge of 3% of fees may be included in each invoice to cover general expenses, including, but not limited to, telephone calls, stationery, photocopying and printing charges.
+In addition, a disbursement charge of 5% of fees may be included in each invoice to cover general expenses.

 All fees, expenses, disbursements and taxes, where applicable, shall be due for settlement within 30 days of the billing date.
 Interest at the rate of 1% per month may be added at the Company’s discretion to all fees and expenses which remain outstanding for more than 30 days.